-Attorney Lynch explained to his client that being found inadmissible or removable from the U.S. may not be the end of your hopes for a continues life in this country.
+The firm explained to his client that being found inadmissible or removable from the U.S. may not be the end of your hopes for a continues life in this country.
 Many grounds of inadmissibility allow applicants to apply for a waiver under certain conditions.

-Mr. Lynch successfully argued that man have very little involvement if any in the crime.
+The firm successfully argued that man have very little involvement if any in the crime.
 The man had actually never signed a single document on his behalf and there were several documents of which his name was forged.
 The forgery evidence came from Department of Homeland Security investigators themselves.

 In addition, during the man’s brief incarceration, several family members began to suffer extreme hardship.
 The hardships were both psychological and financial in nature.